Anti-Money Laundering

 • the customer, supplier, or business partner

-• asks to refrain from carrying out an investigation in return for money; o is on a terrorist or fugitive suspects list;
+• asks to refrain from carrying out an investigation in return for money;

 • is on a sanctions or embargo list;